 Australian debates about Pine Gap have tended to centre on the costs to the country of hosting the base, in terms of potential loss of independent foreign policy autonomy, potential inescapable entanglement in US military operations, and the security costs of 'drawing fire' as a lucrative and likely priority target for nuclear missile attack in the event of major conflict between the US and either China or Russia.
-Three important political counters to these concerns, developed principally by the Hawke and Keating Labor governments between 1983 and 1996, was the establishing of a position of deputy chief of facility to be held by an Australian defence official; the opening of almost all parts of the facility to the employment of Australians, in roughly equal numbers with US citizens; and the promulgation of a claim that the base is operated with 'full knowledge and concurrence' of the Australian government."
+Three important political counters to these concerns, developed principally by the Hawke and Keating Labor governments between 1983 and 1996, was the establishing of a position of deputy chief of facility to be held by an Australian defence official; the opening of almost all parts of the facility to the employment of Australians, in roughly equal numbers with US citizens; and the promulgation of a claim that the base is operated with 'full knowledge and concurrence' of the Australian government.1

 Whatever the achievements of these 'Australianisation' policies, they must be set in the wider context within which the Pine Gap base was established and has been developed, which is an essentially US-centred story of the development of US space-based technical means of intelligence collection and their increasing application to ongoing military operations.
-Consequently, very little of what follows takes place in Australia, other than the locating of the base as 'a suitable piece of real estate' and the facts of its subsequent development.